 No, nobody can.

-But going on with Harry's um comments uh there about the sanctions and and uh getting China involved, I absolutely agree with that.
+But going on with Harry's comments there about the sanctions and getting China involved, I absolutely agree with that.

-I do think though that we need to consider uh tactical option as well.
+I do think, though, that we need to consider a tactical option as well.

-And one thing I would definitely look at is uh especially in the case of Soul Korea, who has um politicians there that have thrown co curveballs as well with uh defensive measures to stop missiles, but I would definitely look at the type of uh armament that they have that where they could immediately start lobbying uh munitions over into uh Soul Korea,
+And one thing I would definitely look at is, especially in the case of Seoul Korea, who has politicians there that have thrown curveballs as well with defensive measures to stop missiles.

-Look, we I guess we can live with mutually assured destruction.
+Look, I guess we could live with mutually assured destruction.

 I guess that's an option.

-And and we certainly new Gingrich was pointing out that a space-based missile defense program that gave you a redundancy of twenty or thirty or forty shots had taken that sucker out is key.
+And we certainly, Newt Gingrich was pointing out that a space-based missile defense program that gave you a redundancy of 20 or 30 or 40 shots at taking that sucker out is key.

 I'm a big believer in missile defense.

-Sounds like you know, we could potentially get hit in New York or Boston.
+Sounds like we could potentially get hit in New York or Boston.

-That's not that's not enough redundancy for my safety and security and peace of mind.
+That's not enough redundancy for my safety and security and peace of mind.

-Ultimately, if you tick the head off of the snake, uh that would probably cause the most destruction um that you possibly could if you uh actually assassinated Kim Jong-un.
+Ultimately, if you tick the head off of the snake, that would probably cause the most destruction that you possibly could if you actually assassinated Kim Jong-un.

-And uh and although he has Okay, but what but the thing is it's almost impossible to get into that country.
+But the thing is, it's almost impossible to get into that country.

-Now, I I would assume that maybe the Mossad has somebody in there.
+Now, I would assume that maybe the Mossad has somebody in there.

 Right.

-When it when it comes to warfare, Sean, one thing we've definitely proven over the past since World War II is that if you don't um fully think through uh the tactical options that you have and be prepared to make the first move, chances are you're either gonna lose or you're gonna create a vacuum somewhere.
+When it comes to warfare, Sean, one thing we've definitely proven over since World War II is that if you don't fully think through the tactical options that you have and be prepared to make the first move, chances are you're either going to lose or you're going to create a vacuum somewhere.

 So we need to consider these options.

-I will tell you, having Mattis back the president is spectacular because that sent a message of strength that uh even John McCain can't uh can't bolster, can't stop.
+I will tell you, having Mattis back the president is spectacular because that sent a message of strength that even John McCain can't bolster, can't stop.

-And frank, frankly, look, that's a lot of money, but it's something we should have done starting back in the the 1980s, uh, you know, under Ronald Reagan.
+And frankly, look, that's a lot of money, but it's something we should have done starting back in the 1980s, you know, under Ronald Reagan.

-But uh as you know, as Reagan left office and it went to George W. Bush won and then to Bill Clinton, you know, the the the memory of the the Soviet menace sort of fading away, and we went to this whole unipolar moment where we thought we were basically omnipotent, and and we forgot about these threats.
+But as Reagan left office and it went to George W. Bush won and then to Bill Clinton, you know, the memory of the Soviet menace started fading away and we went to this whole unipolar moment where we thought we were basically omnipotent and we forgot about these threats.

 We're basically having to relearn history all over again.